 Campfires in developed fire pits only

 Fireworks are prohibited

 Dogs must be on leash

 Visitor Information Center with interpretive programs offered during the summer at the amphitheater.

 Maximum vehicle length: 35 feet (travel trailers up to 30 feet and recreation vehicles up to 35 feet)

-From Roseburg, OR, turn onto OR 138 E/NE Diamond Lake Blvd, drive 80 miles east on Highway 138.
-Turn right onto Road 4795 (Diamond Lake Loop) at the north entrance to Diamond Lake Recreation Area.
+From Roseburg, OR, turn onto OR 138 east / northeast Diamond Lake Boulevard, drive 80 miles east on Highway 138.
+Turn right onto Forest Road 4795 (Diamond Lake Loop) at the north entrance to Diamond Lake Recreation Area.
 Proceed 2.5 miles to the campground entrance.

 From Klamath Falls, OR, or Bend, OR, use Highway 97.

 "Diamond and Lemolo Lake Area" and "Pacific Crest National Scenic Trail" brochures available at Diamond Lake Ranger District